Cold-A-Muse/Troubadour/README.md

 # Running basic tasks

  1. Click the Browse… button in order to open a file select dialog on your local machine.

  2. Select a file of your desire.
 The file name should now be displayed in front of the Browse… button and a preview of the text should be displayed in the preview pane. **Note:** Troubadour currently only supports __.txt__ files.

  3. Click the upload button and wait until a pay request pop-up by metamask appears.

  4. Approve the payment and wait until the text file has been processed  **Note:** Processing the text file might take up to 15 minutes or longer depending on how fast the PoCo algorithm approves the computation.
+You can follow the progress of the work order [here](https://explorer.iex.ec/kovan)

  5. After the work has been processed a sign request pop-up by metamask appears.
 This sign request is necessary to access the results NLP pipeline.
 After the signing the message the extracted entitites should become available in their corresponding sections.